arturdoruch/FlashMessageBundle/README.md

 ```

 #### Add or get messages for CRUD actions.

+FlashMessageBundle provides methods to straitforword setting flash messages, when we're doing repetitive CRUD operations.
+Messages for CRUD action are translated with "crudMessages" domain.
+See `Resources/translations/crudMessages.en.yml` file in this bundle.

 ```php
 /**
  * Adds and translates flash message for CRUD action.